onlyskin/java-httpserver/README.md

 `public/method_options` will be created.
 This is because the suite specifies successful `POST` requests to these two routes and the server treats a `POST` request as a file creating operation.
-The server will also create a file at `public/logs` if it does not already exist which allows `GET` requests.
+The server will also create a file at `public/logs` if it does not already exist.